bmm00000/practice/sdlc/NOTES.md

 the business analyst interviews stakeholders (functional/business users/actors, among other), and documents the requirements (deliverables)

 see in documents attached visual prototype and documented requirement.

+in the waterfall methodology, it goes one phase at a time. in the agile methodology, there's less design documentation, and more to show the actual functionality.

+a design pattern is a general, reusable solution to a common, recurring problem.

+database design has three parts: conceptual, logical, and physical.

+integration: for example, if you can access the bank account with your google credentials.

+application design: what programming languages will be used, what kind of databases will be used, which databases

+infrastructure design: configuration of the server required to provide the requirements...

+youtube:
+sdlc
+waterfall, agile, lean
+agile methodologies
+scrum kanban
+scrum
+ci cd

+agile starts with minimum viable product (or minimum feature set), and builds up the product from there iterating with feedback from customer